bastoscostadavi/llm-mafia-game/experiments/mini-mafia/README.md

 ### Performance Optimization
 - Use local models for large-scale experiments
 - Enable GPU acceleration for llama.cpp models
+- **Use v4.0 prompts with caching** for 50%+ performance improvement
+- Enable KV caching: `--enable-cache` flag for batch experiments
 - Monitor disk space (batches can be large despite optimization)
 - Consider parallel execution for independent experiments